Procedure Guide ·Cataract Surgery ·2026

 Exclusions & Limits

-Some budget policies exclude hereditary conditions entirely — check before enrolling.
-Bilateral condition clauses may apply if both eyes need surgery.
-Pre-existing cataracts (even early-stage) are never covered.
-Some policies cap specialist surgery reimbursement, which affects ophthalmologist fees.
+Some budget policies exclude hereditary conditions - check before enrolling.
+Bilateral clauses may apply.
+Pre-existing cataracts are never covered.
+Some policies cap specialist reimbursement, affecting ophthalmologist fees.

 🇺🇸 US Pet Insurance Guide